Starting New Research Projects at OSF HealthCare

-The first action to beginning any potential research project is to draft a research plan, or “protocol”, that will be followed.
+The first action to beginning any potential project is to draft a systematic plan, or “protocol”, that will be followed.
 Investigators should review the OSF Guidance for Writing a Research Protocol for assistance in drafting a sound protocol.

 - The first step is to secure permission from OSF HealthCare to conduct the research.
 This is done through a research application and evaluation process.